 As part of our Development Consent Order application, a Consultation Report has been submitted to the Planning Inspectorate.
 This report outlines how our proposals have been informed by the feedback we have received from the local community and statutory consultees.

 We need to secure a capacity market agreement to underpin our investment.
-We expect the capacity market to be reinstated later this year with the auctions taking place in early 2020 – the capacity market is the government mechanism used to ensure we have the power we need at the least cost.
+The capacity market is the government mechanism used to ensure we have the power we need at the least cost.

 4 October 2019 - Decision by Secretary of State for Business, Energy and Industrial Strategy (BEIS)